euanramsay/reactnd-project-would-you-rather/README.md

 ## Running and developing on the project

-### Using npm:
+Using npm:

-Install all project dependencies with npm install start the development server with npm start to create a production bundle, use npm run build
+* install all project dependencies with `npm install`
+* start the development server with `npm start`
+* to create a production bundle, use `npm run build`

-### Using Yarn:
+Using Yarn:

-Install all project dependencies with yarn install start the development server with yarn start to create a production bundle, use yarn build
+* Install all project dependencies with `yarn install`
+* start the development server with `yarn start`
+* to create a production bundle, use `yarn build`

 ## Data